 Laparoscopic Hernia Repair (Keyhole Surgery)

-Keyhole surgery is particularly advantageous when used in bowel surgery where bigger cuts have been made or to deal with a failed open repair.
+Keyhole surgery is particularly advantageous when used in bowel surgery where bigger cuts have previously been made or to deal with a failed open repair.

 Our surgeons are best placed to decide on clinical grounds which procedure is best in each case.